 The food and beverage sector has demonstrated strong growth in Vietnam.
 Every year we see new brands launching or coming from overseas.
 And new concepts are always emerging.

-The goal of this article is to summarize the current trends of the industry.
-From Ho Chi Minh City to Hanoi, we’ll deep dive into the numbers and see what trends are emerging in the food and beverage industry.
+Continuing our partnership with Ho Chi Minh City-based market research firm Decision Lab, we summarize a few high-level trends of the food and beverage industry.
+From Ho Chi Minh City to Hanoi, we’ll deep dive into the numbers and see what consumer behaviors are emerging.

 Some Key Facts About Food And Beverage In Vietnam

 There are many different segments within out-of-home consumption for food and beverage.
-The two main segments are the full-service restaurants and quick service restaurants.
-The first one corresponds to a more traditional restaurant (either casual or fine) whereas the second one corresponds to coffee, burgers, fried chicken, sushi places, etc. The two segments account for 72% (36% each) of the overall time spent for out-of-home consumption.
+The two main segments are full-service restaurants and quick service restaurants.
+The first one corresponds to a more traditional sit down restaurant (either casual or fine) whereas the second corresponds to take out, coffee, and fast food.
+The two segments account for 72% (36% each) of the overall out-of-home consumption market.

-The rest of the market share is split through street food (11%), convenience store, canteen, bar/club (1%) and hotel.
+The rest of the market share is split between street food (11%), convenience stores, canteens, bars and clubs (1%) and hotel venues.

 Average Out-Of-Home Consumption Spending In Vietnam

-The average spending in F&B made by a Vietnamese when he/she goes out depends a lot on where he/she lives.
-On average a Vietnamese spent 470,000 VND per month in 2015.
+The average spend in food and beverage made by a Vietnamese consumer depends on where the consumer lives.
+On average a Vietnamese consumer spent 470,000 VND per month in 2015 on out-of-home consumption.
 But there are many disparities.
-And concerning out-of-home consumption, here are the average per-person ticket sizes of three of the biggest cities in Vietnam:

 1. Hanoi: 80,000 VND